CGRL/UnixWorkshop/README.md

 When you start a `bash` session a series of scripts are run which configure your environment by setting variables, including `PATH`.
 For login shells (i.e. when you log in either at a local console or through SSH) first, a shared configuration file, `/etc/profile`, is run, then a user-specific file, `$HOME/.bash_profile` is run.
 Non-login shells are created when you start a shell by opening the terminal on Linux systems or through the `screen` command (more on this later), and instead `/etc/bash.bashrc` and `$HOME/.bashrc` are used.
 However, `.bash_profile` very often invokes `.bashrc` to make sure that all variables have been set.

-__A Noteable Difference in OSX__ is that `/etc/profile` and `$HOME/.bash_profile` are _not_ run when you first log in.
-Therefore, in order to make sure that these essential configuration files get run, OSX creates login shells when you launch a terminal.
-Furthermore, the default `/etc/profile` and `$HOME/.bash_profile` files in OSX _do not_ invoke `.bashrc`.
-That means that, when working on a Mac, whenever you see instructions telling you to add something to your `.bashrc` file you should instead add it to your `.bash_profile` because, by default, `.bashrc` is never used.
+__A Noteable Difference in macOS__ is that, since 2019, the default shell has been `zsh`, rather than `bash`.
+That means that, when working on a Mac, whenever you see instructions telling you to add something to your `.bashrc` file you should instead add it to your `.zshrc`.

 #### Source and Export